vmimicrobiome/vmimicrobiome.github.io/index.md

 ## Welcome to the VMI Microbiome Boot Camp II Preview!

-This page will get you prepared for the VMI Microbiome Boot Camp II on February 26, 2021.
+This page will help prepare you for the VMI Microbiome Boot Camp II on February 26, 2021.

 ### ABOUT THE VMI